AntinDehoda/ArraySorter/README.md

 Usage
 -----

-1. Create strategy you need
+1. Create the sorting strategy you need.
 ```php
     $increaseStrategy = new IncreaseSorter();
 ```